genomorro/dwmstatus/README.md

 TODO:

-* Memory function should subtract cached and buffers memory but sysinfo cannot get cache memory.
+* DONE Memory function should subtract cached and buffers memory but sysinfo cannot get cache memory.
+* Is it use lots CPU?